Get traditional ideas for what to wear based on formality, no matter your event's time of day or style.

 Photography: Britt Chudleigh - Chudleigh Weddings

 Even the most modern brides and grooms often find themselves in classic ensembles not so different from those worn by their counterparts generations ago.
-That's because when choosing wedding clothes, couples are guided not only by fashion, but also by tradition and a dose of decorum befitting the event.
-Use this wedding etiquette as a guide to wardrobe choices based on the time of day and the level of a wedding's formality.
-But, remember, it's your big day and you can wear whatever your hearts desire.
+That's because, when choosing wedding clothes, many couples are guided not only by fashion, but also by convention and a dose of decorum befitting the event.
+If you're wondering what to wear to your wedding and want to keep with tradition, turn to these attire etiquette tips.

 Swipe here for next slide

 Whether your informal wedding takes place in the daytime or evening, your outfit is entirely up to you.
 You might choose a long dress in a fabric such as cotton (we like piqué or Swiss dot) or jersey, or you may wear a chic suit or short dress.
 Whatever you decide, just make sure that the dress matches the style of the event.
 You don't want to be overdressed at your own party.

 For an informal wedding, the groom may wear a suit; black and dark colors are more appropriate for evening (and winter) events.
 Classic ensembles such as a navy blazer and gray flannel or white linen trousers are also popular and stylish.
 Don't be afraid of fun accessorizes, either.
 A floral tie, worn with a tan cotton-rayon suit, is a cheerful accent for an outdoor wedding.